DETAILED ACTION

 Regarding claims 8-9, Aoki fails to explicitly disclose that the battery holder includes a partitioning wall as claimed and that the battery holder is divided into a plurality of sub-holders as claimed.

-Yamzaki discloses the battery holder is divided into a plurality of sub-holders with partitioning wall (2,3) and the middle portion of the secondary battery is exposed from the battery holder.
-Although Yamzaki discloses a partitioning wall made of insulating material, Yamzaki fails to explicitly disclose it resin.
-However, it would have been obvious to one of ordinary skill in the art to choose the insulating material to be of resin with reasonable expectation of success.
-One of ordinary skill in the art would be well aware insulating material includes resin.
-Thus, choice of a resin material would be well within the level of ordinary skill in the art absence of evidence to the criticality of the resin material.
+Oh discloses the battery holder is divided into a plurality of sub-holders with partitioning wall and the middle portion of the secondary battery is exposed from the battery holder (All Figs).
+Although Oh fails to explicitly disclose that the partitioning wall is made of resin, it would have been obvious to one of ordinary skill in the art to choose the material to be of resin with reasonable expectation of success.
+Choice of a resin material would be well within the level of ordinary skill in the art absence of evidence to the criticality of the resin material.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Aoki’s battery holder to include a resin partition wall and be divided into plurality of sub-holders as claimed, since Yamzaki discloses that this will hold the plurality of cylindrical batteries and to prevent short circuit.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Aoki’s battery holder to include a resin partition wall and be divided into plurality of sub-holders as claimed, since Oh discloses that this will further hold and secure the plurality of cylindrical batteries.

 Conclusion